carpentries-lab/metagenomics-analysis/_episodes/08-Diversity-tackled-with-R.md

 Each of these metrics can give an insight into the distribution of the OTUs inside our samples.
 For example, the Chao1 diversity index gives more weight to singletons and doubletons observed in our samples, while Shannon is an entropy index remarking the impossibility of taking two reads out of the metagenome "bag" and that these two will belong to the same OTU.

 > ## Exercise 2: Exploring function flags.
-> While using the help provided explore these options available for the function in `plot_richness()`:
+> While using the help provided, explore these options available for the function in `plot_richness()`:
 > 1. `nrow`
 > 2. `sortby`
 > 3. `title`